starknet-edu/starknetbook/primer/README.md

 go run main.go utils.go
 ```

 Alice's information gets formatted as a [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) and is replicated on all of the [nodes](https://bitnodes.io) on the Bitcoin network.
-She can even validate that everything is accurate herself by rehashing the merkle tree of every block of transactions from genesis to now.
+She can even validate that everything is accurate herself by rehashing the Merkle tree of every block of transactions from genesis to now.
 <p align="center">
     🎉
     <strong>NO DELEGATION OF TRUST</strong>